johnder/statspi/README.md

 	```

 1. Set the Pi's hostname to something unique on your network and add that name to your config.
 For ours, they're simply: pi0 .. piN
+1. Update /etc/hosts: replace raspberrypi with the hostname of your Pi (the pi0 .. piN from above).
 1. Go setup your [configuration (see the Config section)](#the-config).
 1. Disable the Pi's default screensaver, create and chmod u+x this script in ~/bin/disable_screensaver